hprity60/food_search_app_bloc_pattern/README.md

 # Food search App

 # Bloc Pattern State Management

-## In this project, food search functionality will be implemented
+## A simple application where REST API is integraded and search functionality implemented using bloc pattern.

+The Homepage will display a list of Foods fetched from Rest API and User can see detail of any specific food.
+Also User can search any food and detail of that food.

 # Features
-search functionality
+`rest api`   `detail`    `search`   `search detail`

 # Showcase